Navdar/Tech-Challenge-/README.md

 * **Build Requirement Modules:** npm build
 * **Start Server:** npm start
 * **Server will be started in** http://localhost:4200/
+* In order to start database, you should have Neo4j Desktop version.
+The database will start in **bolt://localhost:7687**

 Run make docker.
 If Golang cannot find dependencies, go to sphere folder and run go get.
 Once every service starts, go to localhost:8080 and connect to db.
 Username is root, password is example.
 Import db.sql to the database.